amb26/ponder/content/wip/2025-09-26-this-week's-reactive-chats.md

 the great flexibility of the core/personality split implementation style in producing a [polyfill](https://github.com/proposal-signals/signal-polyfill/pull/44) for the upcoming [TC39 signals standard proposal](https://github.com/tc39/proposal-signals).
-This is pretty helpful stuff and in particular unpacks the great flexibility needed around the implementation of "effects" which whilst in many signals implementations are a baked-in primitive, which in practice need some unbundling around the details of a framework's rendering pipeline.
+This is pretty helpful stuff and in particular unpacks the great flexibility needed around the implementation of "effects" which whilst in many signals implementations are a baked-in primitive, in practice need some unbundling around the details of a framework's rendering pipeline.
 However IMO much more flexibility is required – more on this later.

 Patrick said that a core requirement for his work is the ability to write relatively arbitrary computations that depend on Ohm's internal mechanisms and can apply incremental parsing – you have some computation that transitively depends on some part of the input – one part can be marked dirty and just that portion of the output is recomputed.
-He has been surveying the space a bit and see what approaches make sense – he was that in JS frontend frameworks signals have become a big thing.
+He has been surveying the space a bit to see what approaches make sense – he saw that in JS frontend frameworks signals have become a big thing.
 He was familiar with Adapton/[miniAdapton](https://arxiv.org/pdf/1609.05337) – what's unclear is how different is it to these.

 This turns out to have been a strong interest of mine in recent months.
 When I pinged Geoffrey Litt earlier in the